 South Chatham, MA

-Mayo Beach is a popular spot for budget-minded families with children, thanks to its warm, calm waters and the excellent park and playground just across the street.
+Mayo Beach is a popular spot for budget-minded families with children, thanks to its warm, placid waters and the excellent park and playground just across the street.
 It's all free to use, along with a decent amount (about 90 spaces) of free parking.

 If you're planning to spend a some time at Mayo, be forewarned.
 At high tide, the sandy beach area gets a little skinny.
-And at low tide, there are miles of mudflats (home to the world-famous Wellfleet Oyters!) between the beach and the water.
+And at low tide, there are miles of mudflats (home to the world-famous Wellfleet oysters!) between the beach and the water.

 So do yourself a favor.
 Check a tide chart for Wellfleet-Cape Cod Bay before you go.
 The hours around half-tide (midway between high and low tide) are the best time to be here.